 It was more eloquent and evocative than that, but it was essentially a dangled cash carrot.

-Mystified at why their first request garnered negligible results, they sent another and another request.
+Mystified at why their first request got 'em negligible results, they hammered the folks with more emails offering the referral commission.

-Their results plummeted further until at last their once-loyal list of grads began unsubscribing from their list altogether.
-Ouch.
+Their results plummeted further until at last their once-loyal list began unsubscribing from their list altogether.
+Wha a waste.

 What went wrong?

-These results aren't anomalous; they’re typical.
-I work with a lot of game-changing businesses who sell training and education aimed at causing a particular result in their customers’ lives, in their businesses, relationships, well-being, and other specialized niches.
+This situation isn't the exception, it's the rule.
+I work with a lot of game-changing businesses that sell training, coaching, or other programs aimed at causing a particular result in their customers’ lives, in their businesses, relationships, well-being, and other specialized niches.
 I’m constantly amazed at how few referrals even the happiest of their customers send their way.

 Many of these business's customers are having their lives transformed in profound ways.
 Yet when the time comes for the business to ask current and past customers to spread the word, they hear crickets.

 Ever experienced this?
-Did it make you scratch your head in amazement, like: “These people LOVE my stuff, they rave about how much they’ve gotten out of it, and yet they won’t even take a cash reward to share it with their friends?
+Did it make you scratch your head, like: “These people LOVE my stuff, they rave about how much they’ve gotten out of it, and yet they won’t even take a cash reward to share it with their friends?
 What am I, taking crazy pills?”

 It’s ironic, but, yes, they did love your stuff, and, no, they’re not going tell anyone about it, and, no, (most of you) are not taking crazy pills.

-There are, however, three essential things you may be doing wrong:
+There are, however, four essential things you may be doing wrong:

 1. Mission Trumps Money